vltansky/vlad-vibe-code-game-1/memory-bank/multiplayer.md

 1. Room codes should be hard to guess (min 6 characters)
 2. Validate all incoming network messages
-3. Protect TURN credentials using environment variables
+3. Protect server credentials using environment variables
 4. Implement basic authentication for room creation
 5. Add rate limiting to prevent DoS attacks